suharshs/bindibot/README.md

 * `--es_question_host`: Read question data from elasticsearch.
 * `--es_question_index`: Read question data from this index.
 * `--es_question_type`: Read question data from this type.
+* `--query_function`: The query function to search for matches with.

 `piazza_api.py`: Allows getting data from a piazza course and writing to file, elasticsearch, or printing to console.